ReptileStyle/bkonyi-fluttergeofencing/README.md

 ## Why this fork

 This repository is a curated fork of [bkonyi's FlutterGeofencing](https://github.com/bkonyi/FlutterGeofencing/) repository.
-Changes will be cherry-picked in from other community members' forks (when the licensing allows), as well as from the upstream repository should they happen.
-This is because the development speed in upstream is slow and other member may have significant bugfixes that would benefit.
+Unfortunately, the upstream project is not officially on Pub, causing different members to do bug fixes in their forks.
+For example, null safety is migrated by 3 different people ([1](https://github.com/timeuser/FlutterGeofencing/commit/986f7011500511b0a143ecf5970bfc46da729e82), [2](https://github.com/vovaklh/FlutterGeofencing/commit/1e88902c8001bdc9c4766ee80d356bed63e2759d), [3](https://github.com/tashiwangdi/FlutterGeofencing/commit/e5d57b8788a23a20c928bbf5475e371c5937a92a)).
+This causes a lot of fixes to be lost.

+This fork hopes to cherry-picked the best contributions (when the licensing allows) and package them in a usable manner.

 ## Branching